firebase/flutterfire/packages/firebase_vertexai/firebase_vertexai/README.md

 To learn more about Vertex AI, please visit the [website](https://cloud.google.com/vertex-ai)

-**Preview**: Vertex AI in Firebase is in Public Preview, which means that the product is not subject to any SLA or deprecation policy and could change in backwards-incompatible ways.
+**Generally Available**: Vertex AI in Firebase is now Generally Available (GA) and can be used in production apps

 ## Getting Started